Winter/Spring On-Campus Housing for Upper-class Students

 Housing Request Process

-Those juniors and seniors requesting on-campus housing for the Winter and/or Spring Terms of the 2024-2025 Academic Year should submit the form below.
+Those juniors and seniors requesting on-campus housing for only the Winter and/or Spring Terms should submit the form below.
 In doing so, you agree to being matched with others using the information provided and adhering to the move-in/move-out dates.
 If demand outpaces supply, then we will create a wait list and communicate if and when additional vacancies occur.
-Those rising Juniors and Seniors wishing to reside on campus for the Fall term should participate in the Housing Selection and Lottery process during the Spring Term.
+Those rising Juniors and Seniors wishing to reside on campus for the Fall term should participate in the Housing Self-Selection and Lottery process during the Spring Term.

 Contact Residential Life